openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

    variables are used, respectively.

 -  :term:`PACKAGE_ARCH`: Defines
    architecture-specific sub-folders.
-For example, packages could exist for the i586 or qemux86 architectures.
+For example, packages could be available for the i586 or qemux86 architectures.

 BitBake uses the
 :ref:`do_package_write_* <ref-tasks-package_write_deb>`